MicrosoftWebMatrix/ExpressStarter/readme.md

-This is a starter template using node and express.
+This is a starter template for WebMatrix using node and express.

 The site is currently running at: